All Episodes

 The bureaucrats wouldn't let you.

-I admire your fight, and I'm so sorry you lost your dad.
+And I'm so sorry you lost your dad.

 It sucks.

-I know people the same thing happened to them.
+I know people, the same thing happened to them.

 It's horrible.

-Uh you're in my prayers, my friend.
+You're in my prayers, my friend.

 God bless you, Mark.